Big Muffin Serious Band: History

-During the mid-1980s the BMSB was primarily a busking band, having won the Battle of the Buskers in May 1986 at the Gluepot Tavern, and touring New Zealand at irregular intervals.
-At this time Peter Caldwell replaced the late Coldham-Fussell and with the addition of a 'bottler', who was employed solely to take the hat among the audience but whose role rapidly expanded to include clown-like interpretive go-go dancing, the BMSB achieved a high degree of proficiency and were among New Zealand's top earning buskers.
-In 1986 and 1987 the band moved into mainstream performance venues with tours of New Zealand tertiary campuses and folk music clubs.
+During the mid-1980s, the BMSB was primarily a busking band.
+The band had won the Battle of the Buskers in May 1986 at the Gluepot Tavern, and toured New Zealand at irregular intervals during this period.
+At this time, Peter Caldwell replaced the late Coldham-Fussell and with the addition of a 'bottler', who was employed solely to take the hat among the audience but whose role rapidly expanded to include clown-like interpretive go-go dancing, the BMSB achieved a high degree of proficiency and were among New Zealand's top earning buskers.
+In 1986 and 1987, the band moved into mainstream performance venues with tours of New Zealand tertiary campuses and folk music clubs.
 The campus tours were organised under the auspices of the New Zealand Students' Arts Council.
 At this time the band consisted of Fulton, Cairns, Caldwell and the Naughty See Monkey, and it was this line-up that recorded the band's first album, Jabberwocky Goes to Town in 1987.
 It was recorded over the period of a week at Aerial Railway Studios, on the Coromandel Peninsula.
 The resulting album was one of the last vinyl albums to be made in New Zealand at the Wellington EMI record pressing factory.

-In 1988 Caldwell and the Naughty See Monkey left the band, signalling the end of a performance era.
+In 1988, Caldwell and the Naughty See Monkey left the band, signalling the end of a performance era.
 Cairns and Fulton continued to perform as a duo, with Van Wering and Kendall joining in late 1988.
-In 1989 Fulton and Cairns, joined by Galloway and Forbes, performed in London and Bath in the UK.
-Upon their return to New Zealand the band reformed as a five piece, with Howell and Matich joining as the other musicians, and Kendall continuing in the role of go-go dancer.
+In 1989, Fulton and Cairns, joined by Galloway and Forbes, performed in London and Bath in the UK.
+Upon their return to New Zealand the band reformed as a five-piece, with Howell and Matich joining as the other musicians, and Kendall continuing in the role of go-go dancer.
 The band once again undertook tours of New Zealand clubs and music festivals as main acts.
 In 1994, after the departure of Howell, the four remaining members undertook a year-long tour of New Zealand schools with their multimedia shadow puppet show, "The Eggplant that ate Otago".